solarslurpi/GrowBuddies/docs/sphinxLearnings.md

  sphinx-autobuild docs docs/_build/html
 ```

-The command assumes the md or rst files are in the docs file and the output is in docs/_build/html.
+The command assumes the md or rst files are in the docs directory and the output is in docs/_build/html.

 ## sphinx-apidoc
 [sphinx-apidoc](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html) is a command line utility that will pull out the documentation from the Python code.
 To generate the code,